Murayama Tōan: Taiwan expedition

+In the 45th year of the Wanli reign (1617), General Akashi Michiyo sent Ming official Dong Boqi back to Fujian with gifts, hoping to resume trade with the Ming Dynasty.
+However, Shen Yourong questioned his aggressive behavior and said, "If you insist on staying in Dongfan, I will not allow you to cross the sea with a single piece of ship or a single piece of silk."
+Finally, Akashi and his companions were released and sent back to Japan.

 Death

 In 1618 Murayama Tōan got into a dispute with the Japanese Christian trader Suetsugu Heizō (末次平蔵).
 Toan first accused Heizo of concealing Jesuits despite the official interdiction, and Heizo accused him of having killed 17 or 18 Japanese from a family who resisted giving him a bride.

 Heizo apostatized and at the same time accused Murayama of harbouring Spanish priests and his own clerical sons.
 Murayama Tōan was finally found to be guilty by the Bakufu and executed in 1619 along with most of his family.

 Murayama Toan's eldest son was Murayama Tokuan Andres.